Charlottesville Fashion Square: History

-Decline
+Decline and new anchor tenants

 On December 28, 2018, Sears announced plans to close its Fashion Square anchor.
 The store closed in March 2019.

 In February 2020, analysts reported that the mall was facing "imminent default" on $45.2 million of loans.
 This followed an increasing number of store closures in the mall, as well as the mall being downgraded to a "non-core" property by owners Washington Prime Group.
 On August 20, 2020, J. C. Penney announced plans to close its anchor that November, leaving the two Belk stores as the only anchors.

 On June 13, 2021, Washington Prime filed for Chapter 11 bankruptcy, citing the COVID-19 pandemic as the main reason.
 The mall was auctioned to a local lending company that July for $20.2 million.

-In August 2024, Home Depot acquired and began redeveloping the former Sears building, announcing plans that November to open July 24, 2025.
-On September 16, 2024, Belk announced the September 20 opening of a Belk Outlet in the former location of its Men's and Home Building.
+In August 2024, Home Depot acquired and began redeveloping the Sears site.

+On September 16, 2024, Belk announced the September 20 opening of a Belk Outlet in the former Belk Men's and Home anchor store.
 Three months later on December 16, they announced that the outlet would close in January 2025.
-The main Belk store was not affected, and the outlet was supposed to be replaced by a Hobby Lobby.
+Plans were announced for the Belk outlet to be replaced by Hobby Lobby, but this has not happened as of 2026.

+In 2024, Albemarle County purchased the former JCPenney anchor building converted the space into public safety offices for the Albemarle County Police Department (ACPD) and Albemarle County Fire Rescue (ACFR).

 In January 2025, Fashion Square's management terminated the leases of the few remaining interior store owners and ordered them to leave by January 31, 2025.
-As of February 2025, Belk continues to operate its anchor.
-The Home Depot was delayed until August 28, 2025, and has now been launched with a grand opening consisting of vendor activities and giveaways.
+The mall interior was completely closed on that date.

+The Home Depot opened a newly-constructed store on the site of the old Sears anchor store on August 28, 2025.
+Belk continues to operate its anchor store.

+The Belk anchor store remains open, as of 2026.